 The electrochemical cell has already been implemented at this stage.
 However, the simulation requires the initial state of substances, which for the fully charged battery means that almost all elements of the cathode are PbO2 and almost all elements of the anode are Pb.
 In this state, the sulfuric acid can be very concentrated, which increases the effectiveness of the electrochemical cell.
-To set this state, it is possible to just double-click on PbO2 and Pb and set the amount, e.g., 1mol: the same as the total amount of “cathode” and “anode” components.
+To set this state, it is possible to just double-click on PbO2 and Pb and set the amount, e.g., 1mol.
 To set the pure concentrated sulfuric acid we can also set the amount of SO4- and H+ as 1mol.
 This fully charged ideal state is ready to simulate when it is connected to the electric ground via one of the electric ports of the one electron.

 These batteries can be connected to any electrical circuit that is slowly discharging.
-For example, if we only connect the simple electric resistance of 1 Ohm as expressed in Figure 3, then the simulation of the discharging process over 13 hours and 45 minutes gives the results of electric current and electric potential, as can be seen in Figure 4.
+For example, if we only connect the simple electric resistance of 1 Ohm as expressed in Figure 2D, then the simulation of the discharging process over 13 hours and 45 minutes gives the results of electric current and electric potential, as can be seen in Figure 3.
 The exchange of the resistor with a voltage source can simulate the charging process for a discharged cell.